 For impact investment, a variety of actions can be taken.
 For example, in January 2017, members of the UNEP Finance Initiative launched the "Principles for Positive Impact Finance" (PRI), a framework for investors to analyse, monitor, and disclose the social, environmental, and economic impacts of the financial products and services they deliver (UNEP FI, 2017).
-Complementing this framework is the OECD Policy Framework for Social Impact Investment, which is intended to assist governments in their efforts to design impact investment conducive policies in the context of private sector financial Disclosures) framework developed by the Financial Stability Board and supported by over 500 companies (TCFD, 2018).
+Complementing this framework is the OECD Policy Framework for Social Impact Investment, which is intended to assist governments in their efforts to design impact investment conducive policies in the context of private sector financing for the SDGs (OECD, 2019), as well as the increasingly popular TCFD (Task Force on Climate-related Financial Disclosures) framework developed by the Financial Stability Board and supported by over 500 companies (TCFD, 2018).
 UNDP's Climate Aggregation Platform is another initiative that helps countries create policy and market architecture to achieve an increasing pipeline of low carbon energy assets and develop low cost source of financing by tapping into new and diverse investor base.